 Powerhouse clad with Benchmark by Thermory thermo-pine cladding.
 Architect: Snøhetta Architects / Photo: Jeanett Teigen

 Timber cladding has a timeless style

-There are many creative ways to use timber for your cladding, including using different shades or colors to create an accent, laying the panels in an attractive pattern or choosing a distinctive style such as charred timber.
+There are many creative ways to use timber for your cladding, including using different species, shades or colors to create an accent, laying the panels in an attractive pattern or choosing a distinctive style such as charred timber.

 Architects from Contekton Arkitekter Fyrstad AB have mixed Thermory’s Benchmark thermo-ash cladding boards with Shingles for building a schoolhouse in Sweden.

 Schoolhouse in Sweden with Benchmark by Thermory thermo-ash and Shingles

 It’s safe, durable and easy to use

 Timber is has been used for construction for centuries and the quality stands the test of time.
 As a material that is natural, familiar and lightweight yet strong, timber cladding is easy to install, repair and replace, and presents no unwanted surprises.

 Thermally modified cladding is also highly durable, making it a serious alternative to materials that are traditionally considered to be longer-lasting.
 As the nutrients in wood are modified during thermal modification, there is less risk of insect attack and no chemical treatments are needed.